HeroHassett/NLP_Final_Project/README.md

 You may also measure and compare resource usage among systems (GPU, CPU usage, power (watts), etc.

 You will also do some error analysis, e.g., using a confusion matrix.

+# Instructions for running batch-based decoder inference
+Command: python decode.py --model_name meta-llama/Llama-4-Scout-17B-16E-Instruct --wandb_project (project name) --batch_size (desired batch size) --hf_token (insert your token)

+You can alter batch size and wandb_project
+Also you should go into the decode.py file and go to the wandb.init command on line 180 and change the dir param to whatever you prefer

+# Instructions for running the sweep
+Command: python wandb_sweep.py --model_name meta-llama/Llama-4-Scout-17B-16E-Instruct --project (wandb project name) --sweep_name llama4-decoder-sweep --count 10 --data_dir all --split validation --batch_size (whatever you want) --save_predictions_dir decoder_outputs/sweep_preds --hf_token (insert your hugging face token)

+Go to line 88 of the sweep and alter the dir param of the wandb.init command to whatever you want